hexput/node/README.md

 ##### `execute(code: string, options?: HexputExecutionOptions, context?: object): Promise<any>`

-Execute code in the Hexput Runtime.
+Execute Hexput code in the Hexput Runtime.

-- `code`: The JavaScript code to execute
+- `code`: The Hexput code to execute
 - `options`: Execution options (see below)
 - `context`: Initial context for execution

 ##### `parse(code: string, options?: HexputParseOptions): Promise<any>`

-Parse code using the Hexput Runtime.
+Parse Hexput code using the Hexput Runtime.

-- `code`: The JavaScript code to parse
+- `code`: The Hexput code to parse
 - `options`: Parse options (see below)

 ##### `registerFunction(name: string, handler: Function): void`

-Register a function that can be called by the Hexput Runtime.
+Register a JavaScript function that can be called from Hexput code.

 - `name`: The name of the function
 - `handler`: The function handler